SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-28-gaia-x-hackathon-5.md

 Following the organizers' recommendation, we joined forces with the team from [walt.id](https://walt.id), which in the end proved to be a great opportunity and resulted in an interesting use case.
-After aligning our both proposals, we concluded to work together on realizing a SSI-based authentication with Gaia-X compliant Legal Person credentials for the IaaS layer of our reference implementation.
+After aligning our both proposals, we concluded to work together on realizing an SSI-based authentication with Gaia-X compliant Legal Person credentials for the IaaS layer of our reference implementation.

 ## Day 1